A healthy diet is good for your physical and mental health.

 Like cholesterol, high levels of triglycerides in the blood have been linked to heart disease.

-Dietary fibre: soluble vs insoluble
+Dietary fibre: soluble and insoluble

+Dietary fibre is classed as either soluble or insoluable.
 A mixture of both soluble and insoluble fibre is needed for good health.

 Soluble fibre regulates blood sugar levels and balances intestinal pH levels.